Green Shoots In The Mortgage Industry | Mortgage Approvals

 Liam O’Hara, Head of Mortgages at First Direct

-Liam O’Hara, Head of Mortgages at First Direct, expressed the bank’s commitment to alleviating the financial burden for customers: “We are committed to reducing the cost of borrowing where we can for our customers, and we’re very pleased to be starting the year with the introduction of new sub-4% mortgages.”
+“We are committed to reducing the cost of borrowing where we can for our customers,” he said.
+“We’re very pleased to be starting the year with the introduction of new sub-4% mortgages.”

 Green shoots in the mortgage industry | Upcoming changes